peterndta/SmartQuiz/README.md

   - ORM - Entity Framework with DB First Approach

 ## Getting Started

 To run SmartQuiz locally, you will need to have the following tools installed:

 - Node.js
 - .NET 6 SDK
 - Visual Studio Code (or any other code editor)
+- Microsoft SQL Server 2019 (or any other DBMS)

+After cloning the repository, setup Database and connection to run locally:
+- Import Data-tier Application `MSSQL2019_SmartQuiz.bacpac` __or__  run `SmartQuiz.sql` script, both provided in DBSQL folder, noted that all data is mock.
+- Config Server, Database, uid, pwd at:
+  - `./SmartQuizApi/SmartQuizApi/appsettings.json`
+  - `./SmartQuizApi/SmartQuizApi/Data/Models/DbA95102SmartquizContext.cs`
+- Change Redirect to `http://localhost:3000` to be able to login locally:
+  - Line 60: `./SmartQuizApi/SmartQuizApi/Controllers/AuthenticationController.cs`

-After cloning the repository, navigate to the project's root directory and run the following commands:
+When finish Database setup, navigate to the project's root directory and run the following commands:

 1. Install the required dependencies by running `yarn` in front-end folder.
 2. Start the frontend in front-end folder by running `yarn start`.